Lorena-zvk/ML-small-projects/README.txt

 The final_project contains two parts:

-	1. involves a two-layer perceptron
+	Part 1.
+Consists of coding from scratch a two-layer perceptron.
-	2. involves a genetic algorithm implementation for a version of the Multiple Depot routing problem
+	Part 2.
+Consists of coding a genetic algorithm implementation for a version of the Multiple Depot routing problem